 Think of each page on your website is an opportunity to rank for a specific set of closely related keyword phrases.
 Let’s say you’re a remodeling company specializing in custom bathrooms and kitchens and in-law suites.
 Instead of having a single “Services” webpage that lists custom bathrooms, kitchens, and in-law suites in a bulleted format, create an individual page for each service.
 Google ranks website pages based on relevance and authority.
 Including too many topics on a single website page has the potential to dilute the emphasis on certain individual keyword phrases or topics.

 Remodeling companies have a huge opportunity to use the web to generate more leads and sales.
 The web is one of the first places people go when they’re starting to think about remodeling their home.
 Our team has analyzed and reviewed more than 4,000 remodeling websites and we’ve found that only a tiny fraction are taking anywhere close to full advantage of their website(s).
-Over the next 2-3 years, this will almost certainly change.
-As more remodelers discover the return on investment from the web, things are bound to get far more competitive.
-This is why it’s so important for business owners to take action now (especially those with limited marketing budgets).
+Are you one of them?

 If you’re in the remodeling business or a media company focused on the remodeling industry and you would like to learn more about our analysis, drop us a line.